lamhq/tech-notes/pages/backend/typescript/syntax/modules.md

-# Modules in TypeScript
+# Modules

-- ES Modules (or ES6 modules): `import/export`
-- CommonJS: `module.exports =`

 ## Module files

-In TypeScript, just as in ECMAScript 2015, any file containing a top-level `import` or `export` is considered a module.
+In TypeScript, any file containing a top-level `import` or `export` is considered a module.

 Modules are executed within their own scope, not in the global scope.

 ## Non-modules